-Inventories are written off to the income and expenditure account in the year of purchase.
+Inventories are written off to the Statement Of Comprehensive Income account in the year of purchase.

 Cash and cash equivalents

 Cash includes cash in hand, deposits repayable on demand and overdrafts.
 Deposits are repayable on demand if they are in practice available within 24 hours without penalty.